ChrisBeaumont/joblog/README.md

 clf = job.run()  # cached result is returned
 ```

-`learnerjob` uses checksums to detect changes in the input arrays.
+`joblog` uses checksums to detect changes in the input arrays.

 ```
 X[0] += 1